Publications

 Books, peer-reviewed articles and government reports on project management, cost-benefit analysis, AI and infrastructure economics.

-Noise, Selection, and the Illusion of Bias: Why Unbiased Estimates Produce Systematic Cost Overruns
+Noise, Selection, and the Illusion of Bias: How Unbiased Estimates Can Produce Systematic Cost Overruns

 How to Measure Anything in Project Management

 A practical guide to evidence-based project decisions.
-Drawing on the world's largest project database, this #1 bestseller replaces intuition with measurement, covering calibrated estimation, Monte Carlo simulation, reference class forecasting and the expected value of information.
+Drawing on the world's largest project database, this #1 bestseller in Project Management Software replaces intuition with measurement, covering calibrated estimation, Monte Carlo simulation, reference class forecasting and the expected value of information.

 Maintaining Capital Discipline in the Rush to Net-Zero Energy Systems